BISHOPDAN/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3.To Display the content of /etc/passwd and /etc/hosts.
 4.To Display the last 10 lines of /etc/passwd.
 5.To Display the first 10 lines of /etc/passwd.
+6.To Write a script that displays the third line of the file iacta.